Pseudodifferential Weyl calculus on vector bundles: Weyl quantization on vector bundles

-where $\boldsymbol{\alpha}, \boldsymbol{\beta}$ are multi-indices, we used \cref{lemma:derivative} for the expansion of the symbol, the terms in the expansion of the van Vleck-Morette determinant can be calculated to arbitrary orders as in \cite{visser,Poisson}, and the expansion of the cut-off function around $z$ is trivial by definition.
+where $\boldsymbol{\alpha}, \boldsymbol{\beta}$ are multi-indices, we used \cref{lemma:derivative} for the expansion of the symbol, where $\hnabla_{\boldsymbol{\alpha}}$ denotes the corresponding symmetrized horizontal derivative.
+The expansion of the Van Vleck-Morette determinant can be calculated to arbitrary orders as in \cite{visser,Poisson}, and the expansion of the cut-off function around $z$ is trivial by definition.
 Using these expressions, we obtain

-In the first line of the above equation we just inserted the Taylor expansions of the individual terms.
+All equalities above are understood modulo $h^\infty\mathcal{S}_h^{-\infty}(M;E,F)$.
+In the first line of the above equation, we inserted the Taylor expansions of the individual terms.
 The second line follows by replacing the $u$ terms with $\partial_q$ derivatives acting on the exponential, and the third line is obtained after integration by parts.
-Then, we integrate over $u$ to obtain the fourth line, and the final result follows immediately.
-Note that, using the commutation properties of vertical and horizontal derivatives, we can swap the order of $\left( - i \epsilon \partial_p\right)^{\boldsymbol{\beta}}$ and $e^{- i \epsilon (\sigma - \tau)\partial_p \cdot \hnabla}$. \end{proof}
+Then, we integrate over $u$ to obtain the fourth line, and we integrate over $q$ to obtain the fifth line.
+The final equality follows by summing over the multi-index $\boldsymbol{\alpha}$ and using the multinomial expansion of the exponential.
+Note that, using the commutation properties of vertical and horizontal derivatives, we can swap the order of $\left( - i h \partial_p\right)^{\boldsymbol{\beta}}$ and $e^{- i h (\sigma - \tau)\partial_p \cdot \hnabla}$. \end{proof}